“Thought you might do with some tea, Mr. Wake — I mean, Roger.” Fiona set down a small tray containing a cup and saucer and a plate of biscuits.

 Fiona nodded mournfully.
 “Oh, aye.
 Right as rain all day, then she said after supper as she felt a bit tired, and went up to her bed.”
 The girl lifted her shoulders and let them fall.
 “She went to sleep, and never woke up.”

 “A good way to go,” Roger said.
 “I’m glad of it.”
 Mrs. Graham had been a fixture in the manse since before Roger himself had come, a frightened, newly orphaned five-year-old.
 Middle-aged even then, and widowed with grown children, still she had provided an abundant supply of firm, no-nonsense maternal affection during school holidays when Roger came home to the manse.
 She and the Reverend made an odd pair, and yet between them they had made the old house definitely a home.

 Diana Gabaldon, Dragonfly in Amber, Chapter 2

-Mrs. Graham’s Chocolate Biscuit recipe (everyone knows that in this instance biscuit=cookie right? a biscuit can also be a cracker — but it’s not in this case — in this case it’s a cookie) is a homemade version of a UK favourite that goes back to the mid-19th Century.
+Mrs. Graham’s Chocolate Biscuits recipe (everyone knows that in this instance biscuit=cookie right?
+A biscuit can also be a cracker — but it’s not in this case — in this case it’s a cookie) is a homemade version of a UK favourite that goes back to the mid-19th Century.
 They acquired their somewhat strange name (at least if you’re North American) because the baking soda in the original recipe was thought to have an antacid effect on the body, and thus aid in digestion.

 Yeah, right.
 A butter-rich cookie, even one not covered in chocolate, will help to move things along.